KEY POINTS:

 Of course, the final decision is up to you, and it must align with your budget and financial goals.
 However, it’s not a bad idea to do a couple of quick sums to see how the options stack up.

-How long should I fix my mortgage for: 6 months v 12 months
+How long should I fix my mortgage for: 6 months vs 12 months

-Most of the big banks are offering very similar 6- and 12-month rates for those with at least a 20% deposit.
-And the 12-month rates are the lower of the two, in anticipation of OCR cuts.
+Most of the big banks are offering very similar six-month rates for those with 20% equity.
+And most of the banks’ 12-month rates are exactly the same as their two-year fixed rates.

 To work out the best option for you, you’ll need to calculate the break-even rate.
 This is the interest rate you’ll need to secure next time your refix, in six months, to make opting for a higher rate now the cheaper option.